Hello WIRTH Fam!

 Your book club host is Sarah Tesla.
 She is a documentarian and mental health advocate with a focus on trauma, recovery and de-stigmatization.
 She has a Masters of International Studies from Simon Fraser University, as well as training in mental health first-aid, trauma-informed practices in storytelling and is completing course work in neurobiology.

-She contributes to a support group for loved ones who are impacted by someone living with emotional dysregulation, also known as Borderline Personality Disorder (BPD).
+She contributes to a support group for loved ones who are impacted by someone living with emotion dysregulation, also known as Borderline Personality Disorder (BPD).
 Sarah is also exploring moral Injury and decolonizing therapy in trauma recovery.
 This spring she launched the Being Human Project, — an advocacy resource for anyone struggling with mental health and for friends and family who support them.

 The Reading List